 Nine months from now, she will be hurting.
 Your friend will be anticipating it and dreading it.
 Be intentional about walking through those days with her.

 Holding my children on this earth in no way takes the place of missing my children in heaven.
-My ten embabies made me a mother before Miss Sassafras entered the world.
+My ten embabies made me a mother before Saffron entered the world.

 And I will always feel their loss.

 But nothing, nothing, compares to the grief I suffered in the days and weeks and months immediately following our loss during IVF.

 Go now, friend.
 Reach out.
 Be present.
 Ask questions.
 Feed her.
 Walk beside your infertile friends.

 They need you to grieve well with them.